GaitContour: Efficient Gait Recognition based on a Contour-Pose Representation: Related Works

 \subsection{Gait Representation}

 In past decades, researchers have used a variety of representations to capture human gait motion, including RGB images~\cite{zhang2020learning, li2020end}, binary masks/silhouettes~\cite{chao2019gaitset,fan2020gaitpart,lin2021gait}, optical flow images~\cite{Dosovitskiy_2015_ICCV,ilg2017flownet,hui2018liteflownet}, 2D skeleton/pose keypoints~\cite{fu2023gpgait,teepe2021gaitgraph,teepe2022towards,zhang2023spatial}, and gait-oriented templates, like Gait Energy Image(GEI)~\cite{han2005individual}, Gait History Image~\cite{bobick2001recognition}, \textit{etc}.
-In recent years, novel gait representations have also emerged, in the form of Li-DAR pointcloud~\cite{shen2023lidargait}, 3D mesh~\cite{li2020end,zheng2022gait}, and event stream cameras~\cite{wang2019ev}; but these datasets are limited in scale.
-The current benchmark gait recognition datasets and methods are mainly based on \textit{silhouettes} and \textit{pose keypoints}, which are the focus of this work.
+In recent years, novel gait representations have also emerged, in the form of Li-DAR pointcloud~\cite{shen2023lidargait}, 3D mesh~\cite{li2020end,zheng2022gait}, and event stream cameras~\cite{wang2019ev}; but these representations are difficult to compute, and consequently, datasets are limited in scale.
+The current datasets and methods are mainly based on \textit{images} and \textit{keypoints}, which are the focus of this work.